dy/piezo/docs/r&d.md

       - sheer redundance
   * ? it can act both as "return" and "save state" indicator for scoped blocks.
     + enforces semicolons and adds clarity.
+    - both are unnecessary; it's natural to return last item without indicator
+    - makes confusion
+  * ? + can be used as export marker in a module.

 ## [x] State management → function state identified by callsite